opendatateam/udata/docs/extending.md

 Models entrypoints may also expose migrations in the `migrations` folder sibling to the `models` module.
 If you only need to expose migrations, just provide an empty `models` module.

-### Link checkers (`udata.linkcheckers`)

-This class entrypoint allows to register new link checkers that udata will recognize and use.

 ### Tasks and jobs (`udata.tasks`)

 This module entrypoint allows to register new asynchronous tasks and schedulable jobs.